astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/peopleteams/integrating.md

 make everyone around you more productive and successful.

-[^ref1]: Building a community is a whole different skillset: it takes a **lot** of work and is a fragile organism; one step wrong or one person removed and the community starts to break down.
+[^ref1]: Building a community is a whole different skill set: it takes a **lot** of work and is a fragile organism; one step wrong or one person removed and the community starts to break down.